Unsolvable Problem Detection: Robust Understanding Evaluation for Large Multimodal Models: Evaluation

-In Fig.~\ref{fig:eval_of_chatgpt}, we investigate the alignment of scores given by ChatGPT and human.
-To investigate the performance of the UPD predictions, we sampled every 100 predictions of LLaVA-Next-34B and GPT-4V that were not matched by pattern matching and manually evaluated them.
+In Fig.~\ref{fig:eval_of_chatgpt}, we investigate the alignment of scores given by GPT-4o-mini and humans for the base setting.
+To investigate the performance of the UPD predictions, we sampled every 100 predictions of LLaVA-Next-34B and GPT-4o output that were not matched by pattern matching and manually evaluated them.
 We found that the match rate with human evaluations is sufficiently high.